headjoe3/Rocrastinate/docs/1-1-introduction.md

 ```
 Seems like a lot of work, right?
 Now, if you want to add or remove elements from your UI Component, you have to also add or remove it from the Destructor.
 If you forget to do this, bad things can happen.
 Furthermore, what if components/Gui Objects are created during `MyApp:Redraw()` rather than `MyComponent:constructor()`?
 Now you have to use an if statement to conditionally check if the object even exists, and if it does, destroy it in the destructor.

 Rocrastinate utilizes the Maid pattern for Component destructors.
-The Maid pattern is a helper class for creating destructors, and has been used in many roblox projects but is rarely explained.
-Every Component is given a `maid` object.
-Finally, Rocrastinate will actually throw an error if you try to redefine `Component.new()` or `Component.Destroy()` on a Component class.
+The Maid pattern is a helper class for creating destructors, and has been used in many roblox core scripts but is rarely explained.
+Every Component is given a `maid` object in place of a destructor.
+In fact, Rocrastinate will actually throw an error if you try to redefine `Component.Destroy()` and `Component.new()` on a Component class.

-Going back to the CoinsDisplay example, the `maid` object can be utilized in the constructor as follows
+Going back to the CoinsDisplay example, our `maid` object can be utilized in the constructor as follows
 ```lua
 function CoinsDisplay:constructor()
     self.coins = 0